 It was a privilege to have served on the Cape Town Branch / Club committee, from 1946 to 1966, as a committee member, vice-chairman & chairman.
 I was elected & served as a councillor on the Council of the South African Radio League, 1966 to 1970 with one of the greatest SARL Presidents Willy Wilson ZS1BF,who was President for 12 consecutive years.
 In 1970 I was then transferred to Bloemfontein for 10 years as ZS4AU.

 In 1993, I was diagnosed with lower colon Cancer.
 After major surgery I was given 2 months to live & to get my house in order. !!!
-Chemo from the USA, all of 54 litres, was administered over a period of a year & now almost 20 years later I am still enjoying my retirement.
-Deo Gratius & also grateful thanks to the worlds finest Surgeon, Oncologists & medical staff, my recovery is proof that CANCER CAN BE BEATEN. !!!
+Chemo from the USA, & eventually all of 54 litres was administered over a period of a year & now almost 20 years later I am still enjoying my retirement.
+Deo Gratius & also grateful thanks to the worlds finest Surgeon, Oncologists & medical staff, also the most reliable supplier The Cancer Association of SA., for Stoma fittings, to allow my recovery to make for an almost normal life & is proof that CANCER CAN BE BEATEN. !!!

 Served on the committee & was vice-chairman of the Amateur Radio Section of The Oakdale Klub during the years, 1995 to 2008.
 The greatest event in the club was the assembly & erection of the 3 stacked TELREX monoband beams, 5 elements on 20m, 5 elements on 15m & 6 elements on 10m, on top of the the 40 meter Eiffel Tower at the Oakdale Klub, by a group of radio amateurs who worked tirelessly for 5 years to see it happen. !!
 The beams were very generously donated by Sidney Smith ZS1PF ( who has now retired from the hobby ) to The False Bay Amateur Radio, Electronics & Computer Club, who passed it on to ZS1OAK on a permanent loan basis & to share. !!
 IT IS A SIGHT TO BEHOLD. !!!